alexander-binder/Gatsby-js-blog-post/README.md

   Alexander's First blog in Gatsby.js
 </h1>

-This a full blog in gatsby.js react and MDX
+This is a full blog in gatsby.js, react and MDX
 I am using styled components css Grid and flex for the styling.

 I created blog post in MDX format